Drink: A white beer

 The side effect of this conversation not going quite as planned was that it made me much more conscious of my relationship with her.
 It has been easy, in this family, to take each other for granted – to see her as my big sister, instead of her own being and person.

-On this topic, it has to be stressed that I come from a very privileged position.
+It has to be stressed that I come from a very privileged position.
 Neither of us were or are dependent on each other emotionally, physically, or financially.
+Also, an unexplored facet on this topic is that we come from a family-first heritage but were raised in an individualistic culture.
+It’s up to both of us to determine the best fit for our sisterhood.